Aili Mari Tripp

 I’ve also served on the boards of the American Political Science Association, African Studies Association, National Council for Research on Women, Tanzania Studies Association, University of Wisconsin Press, and numerous other journals and book series.

-I am presently part of a team of editors of the American Political Science Review, the flagship journal of the American Political Science Association.
+I have been part of a team of editors of the American Political Science Review, the flagship journal of the American Political Science Association.
+I also co-edited the journal Politics and Gender.
 Together with Jacqueline-Bethel Mougué, I also co-edit the new book series, Women and Gender in Africa, for the University of Wisconsin Press.

 The American Political Science Review Editorial Team.